Contextual information integration for stance detection via cross-attention: Results

 \section{Results}

+In this section, we show with the results on the full benchmark (\autoref{tab:experiments:results}) the effectiveness of \inject~ by providing constant improvements using noisy context for a heterogeneous set of tasks.

-The results for the in-target and cross-target evaluation setting are displayed in \autoref{tab:experiments:results}.
-First, we see a large performance boost (+8.5pp) when including information about the target when comparing \texttt{BERT} and \texttt{BERT+Target}.
-While it has been shown that integrating target information is beneficial for individual stance detection datasets~\citep{reimers-etal-2019-classification}, we generalize this finding for 15 out of 16 SD datasets.
-We refer to \texttt{BERT+Target} as baseline.
+First, we note a large performance boost (+8.5pp) when including information about the target when comparing \texttt{BERT} and \texttt{BERT+Target}.
+While target information improved the performance for individual datasetes~\citep{stab-etal-2018-cross}, we generalize this finding for 14 out of 16 SD datasets.